 - The toasted, slivered almonds complete this salad.
 I hate getting a big cookie sheet dirty for the almonds – it’s easier to wash a little disposable pie plate.
 Spread the almonds in a single layer on your tin pie plate(s) – I divided between two for this recipe – and then pop them in the oven.
 I’ve found that if I stick the almonds into the oven and then turn it on – the almonds are perfectly toasted as soon as the oven heats to that 350 degree mark.
-The ding of the oven indicating that it’s heated to 350 is also a good reminder to take the almonds out before they burn!!
+When the timer dings, take the almonds out before they burn!!
 Remove them from the pan immediately so they don’t continue cooking.

 - Broccoli Grape Salad is really good leftover as well.
 The almonds and the bacon aren’t as crisp the next day though.
 Always hold off on adding the nuts and bacon until just before serving.
 If you know you’re not going to eat the whole salad up front, consider packing up half the salad for later and hold the bacon and toasted almonds in separate containers until you’re ready to eat the leftovers.

 Broccoli Grape Salad

 - 6 cups fresh broccoli florets cut very small

 - 2 cups seedless grapes any combination of red and green grapes

 - 1 tablespoon apple cider vinegar